ayushmankumar7/Stereo-Image-to-PointCloud/README.md

 ![pc1](assets/pc.png)
 ![pc2](assets/pc2.png)

-## For any Query, feel free to open an Issue.
+## For any Query, feel free to ping me on Linkedin.
 ## Thank you!
 ## Star this repo if you find it interesting! ;)